-De Quervain tenosynovitis is an inflammation of tissue at the base of the thumb.
+De Quervain tenosynovitis is caused by an irritation of tissue at the base of the thumb.
 Strong fibers called tendons lead into the thumb.
-The tendons can become irritated.
+The tendons can become compressed and irritated due to thickening of overlying tissues.
 This can cause pain and swelling.

 Tendons connect muscles in your wrist and forearm to the bones in your thumb.
 The tendons are covered by a protective sheath.
 This sheath is lined with tissue called synovium.
-This produces a fluid that lets the tendons slide easily when you move your thumb.
-If the tendons are irritated or injured, they become inflamed.
+It produces a fluid that lets the tendons slide easily when you move your thumb.
+The tendons and sheaths are covered by tissue called a retinaculum that creates a tunnel.
+If the retinaculum becomes thickened, the tendons can become irritated or injured .

-Making the same wrist motion over and over can irritate the tendons.
-For example, opening jar lids or grasping a tool.
+Making the same wrist motion over and over may irritate the tendons (for example, opening jar lids or grasping a tool).
 Picking up a child under the arms can cause tendon irritation.
 So can an injury to the thumb side of the wrist.

-After the tendons heal, you will need to regain strength and movement in your thumb.
+To help the tendons heal, rest, adjust your activity level, and use splints, ice or anti-inflammatory medicines.
+Sometimes, a cortisone-like injection of the tendon compartment, or even surgery may be needed to treat the condition.
+After the tendons heal, you may need to regain strength and movement in your thumb.
 Your doctor may give you exercises.
 Or you may be referred to a therapist who can help you.
 Follow your doctor’s directions.
 They will help you get back to your normal activities.